jenhausu/3rd-Party-Libary-in-Swift/README.md

 ## Others
 * [chswift](https://github.com/neonichu/chswift) : The missing Swift version manager, inspired by chruby.
 * [RxSwift](https://github.com/kzaher/RxSwift) : Microsoft Reactive Extensions (Rx) for Swift and iOS/OSX platform
+* [GoSwift](https://github.com/tidwall/GoSwift) : Bring some of the more powerful features of Go to your iOS / Swift project such as channels, goroutines, and defers.
+* [Swift-Adventures-In-Monad-Land](https://github.com/alskipp/Swift-Adventures-In-Monad-Land) : The purpose of this repository is to explore concepts relating to the 'M' word in Swift.

 ## 還不完全知道在幹嘛